userapp-io/userapp-angular/README.md

 **From templates**

-Access the logged in user profile using the object `user`.
+Access the logged in user profile using the `user` object.
 It has the same fields as the [user profile](https://app.userapp.io/#/docs/user/#properties) in UserApp.

     <p>{{ user.first_name }}</p>